-As for other quick buttons, the icon is provided for the user to save any new settings permanently into Flash, the icon is used to restart the switch, and the icon
+As for other quick buttons, the icon is provided for the user to save any new settings permanently into Flash, the icon is used to restart the switch, and the icon is used to log out the management interface.

-In the Main Menu, there are 17 main functions, including System Setup, Port Management, Link Aggregation, VLAN Setup, Rapid Spanning Tree, MAC Address Management, QoS Setup, Multicast, ACL Setup, Security Setup, 802.1X Setup, LLDP, Power over Ethernet, Layer 2 Protocol Tunneling, Maintenance, Management and Logout contained.
+In the Main Menu, there are 18 main functions, including System Setup, Port Management, Link Aggregation, VLAN Setup, Rapid Spanning Tree, MAC Address Management, QoS Setup, Multicast, ACL Setup, Security Setup, 802.1X Setup, LLDP, Power over Ethernet, Layer 2 Protocol Tunneling, Maintenance, Advanced Diagnosis, Management and Logout contained.
 We will respectively describe their sub-functions in the following sections of this chapter.

-- System Setup: Set up or view the Managed Switch's system information, IP address and related information required for network management applications, etc. - Port Management: Set up each port's configuration and monitor the port's status. - Link Aggregation: Set up port trunking group as well as LACP port configuration, and view the LACP port status and statistics. - VLAN Setup: Set up VLAN mode as well as VLAN configuration, and view the IEEE802.1q VLAN Table of the Managed Switch. - Rapid Spanning Tree: Set up RSTP switch settings, aggregated port settings, physical port settings, etc. And view RSTP VLAN Bridge, port status, and statistics. - Fast Redundancy: Set up CTS's fast redundancy functionality, including two redundancy protocols Fast Ring v2 and Chain. - MAC Address Management: Set up MAC address, enable or disable MAC security, etc. - QoS Setup: Set up the priority queuing, remarking, rate limit, and so on. - Multicast: Configure IGMP/MLD Snooping, static multicast and MVR parameters, and view the IGMP/MLD status and Groups table. - ACL Setup: Set up access control entries and lists. - Security Setup: Set up DHCP Snooping, DHCP Option 82 / DHCPv6 Option 37 relay agent, port isolation, storm control, MAC limiter, static IPv4/IPv6 table configuration, and so on.
+- System Setup: Set up or view the Managed Switch's system information, IP address and related information required for network management applications, etc. - Port Management: Set up each port's configuration and monitor the port's status. - Link Aggregation: Set up port trunking group as well as LACP port configuration, and view the LACP port status and statistics. - VLAN Setup: Set up VLAN mode as well as VLAN configuration, and view the IEEE802.1q VLAN Table of the Managed Switch. - Rapid Spanning Tree: Set up RSTP switch settings, aggregated port settings, physical port settings, etc. And view RSTP VLAN Bridge, port status, and statistics. - Fast Redundancy: Set up CTS's fast redundancy functionality, including two redundancy protocols Fast Ring v2 and Chain. - MAC Address Management: Set up MAC address, enable or disable MAC security, etc. - QoS Setup: Set up the priority queuing, remarking, rate limit, and so on.

-- 802.1X Setup: Set up the 802.1X system, port Admin state, port reauthenticate, and so on.
-And view 802.1X port status and statistics. - LLDP: Enable or disable LLDP on ports, set up LLDP-related attributes, and view the TLV information sent by the connected device with LLDP-enabled. - Layer 2 Protocol Tunneling: Enable or disable L2PT function, set up acceptable BPDUs for GBPT (Generic Bridge PDU Tunneling), and view the state of Layer 2 protocol data units (PDUs) as well as their encapsulation & decapsulation & drop counters of each port. - Maintenance: View the operation status and event logs of the system, ping, lookback test, etc... - Management: Enable or disable the specified network services, view the RS-232 serial port setting, user account management, do the firmware upgrade, load the factory default settings, etc.. - Logout: Log out the management interface.
+- Multicast: Configure IGMP/MLD Snooping, static multicast and MVR parameters, and view the IGMP/MLD status and Groups table. - ACL Setup: Set up access control entries and lists. - Security Setup: Set up DHCP Snooping, DHCP Option 82 / DHCPv6 Option 37 relay agent, port isolation, storm control, MAC limiter, static IPv4/IPv6 table configuration, and so on. - 802.1X Setup: Set up the 802.1X system, port Admin state, port reauthenticate, and so on.
+And view 802.1X port status and statistics. - LLDP: Enable or disable LLDP on ports, set up LLDP-related attributes, and view the TLV information sent by the connected device with LLDP-enabled. - Layer 2 Protocol Tunneling: Enable or disable L2PT function, set up acceptable BPDUs for GBPT (Generic Bridge PDU Tunneling), and view the state of Layer 2 protocol data units (PDUs) as well as their encapsulation & decapsulation & drop counters of each port. - Maintenance: View the operation status and event logs of the system, ping, lookback test, etc. - Advanced Diagnosis: Examine the device's operation at a more detailed level and therefore efficiently pinpoint the root cause of potential/existing erroneous functioning. - Management: Enable or disable the specified network services, view the RS-232 serial port setting, user account management, do the firmware upgrade, load the factory default settings, etc.. - Logout: Log out the management interface.